Board Members

 Andrew D. Graham of Dallas serves as senior counsel and vice president for academic affairs & strategic affairs at Alliance Defending Freedom.
 He is also a senior fellow at the Religious Freedom Institute in Washington, DC; an elected member and trustee of The Philadelphia Society; an elected member of The Mont Pelerin Society; a member of The Federalist Society, where he serves on the executive committee for the Professional Responsibility & Legal Education Practice Group; a member of the board of governors of the John Jay Institute; and a member of the advisory council for the Dallas Forum on Law, Politics, and Culture.
 Previously, he was a litigation partner at Jackson Walker LLP and was named a “Super Lawyers—Rising Star” multiple times.
 He earned his bachelor’s degree summa cum laude at Southern Methodist University (SMU), where he was inducted into Phi Beta Kappa and the Hyer Society.
 He then earned master’s degrees at Oxford University (Oriel College) and the University of Chicago before returning home to Texas to earn his law degree at The University of Texas School of Law.
 Mr. Graham was appointed to the board in 2022.

 W.C.
-"Bud" Kirkendall is an attorney and mediator in Seguin, Texas.
+"Bud" Kirkendall, Chair is an attorney and mediator in Seguin, Texas.
 From 2005 to 2017, he served as a District Court Judge presiding over the 2nd 25th Judicial District Court.
 He was recognized by the Texas Center for the Judiciary in 2012 with the Exemplary Judicial Faculty Award and in 2015 with the Chair’s Award of Excellence.
 Prior to his judicial service, he served as the District Attorney for the 25th Judicial District from 1984 to 2004 and was recognized as the Prosecutor of the Year by the State Bar of Texas in 1996 and received the Political Courage Award, John Ben Sheppard Public Leadership Forum in 1993.
 He also maintained a private law practice where he practiced general litigation, including family law, oil & gas law, and real estate law.
 He graduated from the University of Texas School of Law in 1974.
-Judge Kirkendall was appointed to the Board in 2021.
+Judge Kirkendall was appointed to the Board in 2021 and was reappointed in 2024.

 Courtney Schmitz of McKinney is a Partner at Johnson, Loyd & Schmitz, PLLC.
 She is double board certified in Family Law and Child Welfare by the Texas Board of Legal Specialization.
 She graduated from Texas Wesleyan School of Law, which is now Texas A&M School of Law, in 2010 and received her B.A.. from Southern Methodist University in 2007.
 Ms. Schmitz has been recognized as a Rising Star by Super Lawyers since 2020.
 She is a fellow of the Collin County Bench Far foundation and served as the Co-Chair for the Bench Bar Conference in 2022.
 Ms. Schmitz was appointed in 2022.